RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you just want to get started as quickly as possible, simply follow these steps:

 1) Install ES-DE
-2) Start the application and press the _Create directories_ button to generate the ROMs directory structure
+2) Start the application and press the _Create directories_ button to generate the ROM directory structure
 3) Put your game ROMs in the directories created by the previous step, or see [here](USERGUIDE-DEV.md#supported-game-systems) for additional details
 4) Install [RetroArch](https://www.retroarch.com)
 5) Start RetroArch and install the required emulator cores